 - Eric Stoltz wearing a rooster costume.

-Jenny: It's one of the most beautiful love stories of ALL TIME, because that's what it's about -- a bunch of boys who love each other.
+It’s one of the most beautiful love stories of ALL TIME, because that’s what it’s about — a bunch of boys who love each other.
 Stay gold.

 “Say Anything is maybe the greatest love story ever committed to film.”

 That… is not so much an argument as a statement, the veracity of which is highly debatable.
 But it’s all I’ve got, folks.

 Honestly, I don’t even want to defend The Outsiders, which I haven’t seen since 7th grade English class.
 The real problem I have is the bizarre celebration of averageness that’s happening with Say Anything.
 Coming into this tournament, I didn’t have much of an opinion on Say Anything other than I thought it was a bit overhyped and really boring.
 But now, because of all of the inexplicable adulation for this mediocrefest of a movie, my apathy has turned to this:

 Any movie left in the tournament (and most of them that are no longer with us) should be able to defeat this awful turdfest of a film, including The Outsiders, which, from what I remember, is pretty decent and has lots of pretty dudes.
 Why are we even having this conversation right now?!

 Alix, I’m in the same boat as you re: Outsiders (haven’t seen it since Grade 7 Language Arts).
 But how can you go wrong with a bunch of dudes with hearts of gold from the wrong side of the tracks?
 Just bro-ing out, them against the world.
 And it’s one of the few teen movies that the most important relationships aren’t about kissy-face.